j-04/js-mini-projects/README.md

 ---

+### **Guess My Number**
-- **Guess My Number**</br>Simple application where a player needs to guess a random generated number.
+A simple application where a player needs to guess a random generated number.
+### **Pig Game**
+A simple game in which two players, one after the other, must roll the dice until the current player drops the number one dice or decides to collect all the points scored.
+The game continues until one of the players scores 100 points.